-Does your Lawn suffer with moss, use this guide to find out why you have it and what steps you can take to stop it taking over!
+Do you have moss in your lawn?
+Use this guide to find out why you have it and what steps you can take to kill moss and stop it taking over!

-Lawn moss thrives during wet weather, and gardens are flooded or waterlogged creating problems everywhere in the garden.
+Moss in lawns thrives during wet weather when and gardens are flooded or waterlogged creating problems everywhere in the garden.

 Moss is a serious problem that is usually found where the lawn remains wet for prolonged periods, where drainage is poor and the lawn is in the shade.
 Moss is the name for a group of primitive non-flowering plants that quickly spread as a spongy mass on undisturbed soil.

-When found in a lawn, moss is a good indicator that:
+When you find moss in your lawn it is a good indicator that:

-Burning off moss with a suitable lawn treatment is easy, but unless the conditions that favour its growth are changed, then the moss will return, springing up from spores that remain on the soil surface.
+To kill moss in your lawn burning off lmoss with a suitable lawn treatment is easy, but unless the conditions that favour its growth of moss are changed, then the moss will return, springing up from spores that remain on the soil surface.

-Apply a lawn treatment containing a mosskiller and then try to remove the causes.
+Having used a lawn treatment then try to remove the causes for lawn moss.
 Spiking the soil with a garden fork or hollow-tine aerator will improve drainage.
-Overseeding with a grass seed mixture especially for shaded areas will improve the vigour of the lawn.
+Overseeding with a grass seed mixture especially for shaded areas such as EverGreen Shady and Dry Grass Seed will improve the vigour of the lawn.

 Do not try to rake out the moss before it has been killed by a lawn treatment, because this will only spread the spores and make matters worse.
 Apply a moss control in spring and the moss will turn brown in a week.
 Then you can rake out the debris.